Pinetree Square Shopping Center has a total of 18 offices and shops. The owner wanted to have the work done without disturbance to her tenants.

 Of course, we all love the sweet sound of silence: we assured our customer that our system has no vibration and there would not be the constant pounding that is associated with the typical pile driving rig.

-This shopping center was lifted and secured with 21 interior slab push piers and 38 exterior model 300 push piers.
+This shopping center was lifted and secured with 21 interior slab push piers and 38 exterior models 300 push piers.

-When we began this project, Atlas Master Companies shot a laser on the walls to determine how much the slab and exterior walls had settled.
-The laser confirmed a 3" difference in elevation.
+Atlas Master Companies shot a laser on the walls to determine how much the slab and exterior walls had settled when we began this project.
+The laser confirmed a 3″ difference in elevation.
 This was located at the uniform shop at the end of the shopping center.
 Team Atlas worked together prepping the concrete footings and setting up the drive stand & yellow drive cylinders.